-- 481 Comment: STANDARD 1 is directed toward the substantive aspects of developing a credible 482 appraisal of real property.
-The requirements set forth in STANDARD 1 follow the appraisal 483 development process in the order of topics addressed and can be used by appraisers and the 484 users of appraisal services as a convenient checklist. - 485 Standards Rule 1-1 - 486 In developing a real property appraisal, an appraiser must:
+Comment: STANDARD 1 is directed toward the substantive aspects of developing a credible appraisal of real property.
+The requirements set forth in STANDARD 1 follow the appraisal development process in the order of topics addressed and can be used by appraisers and the users of appraisal services as a convenient checklist.

-487 (a) be aware of, understand, and correctly employ those recognized methods and techniques that are 488 necessary to produce a credible appraisal;
+(a) be aware of, understand, and correctly employ those recognized methods and techniques that are necessary to produce a credible appraisal;

-489 Comment: This Standards Rule recognizes that the principle of change continues to affect the manner in which appraisers perform appraisal services.
-Changes and developments in the real 490 estate field have a substantial impact on the appraisal profession.
-Important changes in the 491 cost and manner of constructing and marketing commercial, industrial, and residential real 492 estate as well as changes in the legal framework in which real property rights and interests are 493 494 created, conveyed, and mortgaged have resulted in corresponding changes in appraisal theory and practice.
+Comment: This Standards Rule recognizes that the principle of change continues to affect the manner in which appraisers perform appraisal services.
+Changes and developments in the real estate field have a substantial impact on the appraisal profession.
+Important changes in the cost and manner of constructing and marketing commercial, industrial, and residential real estate as well as changes in the legal framework in which real property rights and interests are created, conveyed, and mortgaged have resulted in corresponding changes in appraisal theory and practice.
 Social change has also had an effect on appraisal theory and practice.
-To keep 495 abreast of these changes and developments, the appraisal profession is constantly reviewing 496 and revising appraisal methods and techniques and devising new methods and techniques to 497 meet new circumstances.
-For this reason, it is not sufficient for appraisers to simply maintain 498 the skills and the knowledge they possess when they become appraisers.
-Each appraiser must 499 continuously improve his or her skills to remain proficient in real property appraisal.
-500
+To keep abreast of these changes and developments, the appraisal profession is constantly reviewing and revising appraisal methods and techniques and devising new methods and techniques to meet new circumstances.
+For this reason, it is not sufficient for appraisers to simply maintain the skills and the knowledge they possess when they become appraisers.
+Each appraiser must continuously improve his or her skills to remain proficient in real property appraisal.

-501(b)not commit a substantial error of omission or commission that significantly affects an appraisal;502and
+(b) not commit a substantial error of omission or commission that significantly affects an appraisal; and

-- 503 Comment: An appraiser must use sufficient care to avoid errors that would significantly affect 504 his or her opinions and conclusions.
-Diligence is required to identify and analyze the factors, 505 conditions, data, and other information that would have a significant effect on the credibility 506 of the assignment results. - 507(c)not render appraisal services in a careless or negligent manner, such as by making a series of508errors that, although individually might not significantly affect the results of an appraisal, in the509aggregate affects the credibility of those results. - 510 Comment: Perfection is impossible to attain, and competence does not require perfection.
-511 However, an appraiser must not render appraisal services in a careless or negligent manner. - 512 This Standards Rule requires an appraiser to use due diligence and due care. - 513 Standards Rule 1-2 - 514 In developing a real property appraisal, an appraiser must:
+Comment: An appraiser must use sufficient care to avoid errors that would significantly affect his or her opinions and conclusions.
+Diligence is required to identify and analyze the factors, conditions, data, and other information that would have a significant effect on the credibility of the assignment results.

+(c) not render appraisal services in a careless or negligent manner, such as by making a series of errors that, although individually might not significantly affect the results of an appraisal, in the aggregate affects the credibility of those results.

+Comment: Perfection is impossible to attain, and competence does not require perfection.
+However, an appraiser must not render appraisal services in a careless or negligent manner.
+This Standards Rule requires an appraiser to use due diligence and due care.